-It’s a tiny shrimp-like creature, the diameter of a quarter and the weight of a dime.
+Krill is a tiny shrimp-like creature, the diameter of a quarter and the weight of a dime.
+It’s a popular choice for omega-3 fatty acids.
+But is krill oil for dogs a good choice?

 It seems humans can’t get enough of it either.
 Krill-related health products and supplements line the shelves.
 It’s the latest and greatest to address heart disease, high blood pressure, strokes and depression.
 It’s also used for animal feed, aquaculture feed and bait.